Kerry Courneya: Career

 Courneya's CRC in Physical Activity and Cancer was renewed in 2011 for another seven years and he received the Canadian Association of Psychosocial Oncology's 2012 Award for Research Excellence for his significant contribution to psychosocial oncology research in Canada.
 In the first year of his renewed CRC, Courneya began the AMBER cohort study, a prospective study of physical activity and health-related fitness in breast cancer survivors.

 Courneya was again renewed as a CRC in Physical Activity and Cancer in 2018.
 Following this, he received a CIHR Foundation Grant to fund a series of studies to determine if exercise can lower the risk of cancer recurring and improve the effects of cancer treatment on overall survival.
 Courneya was named the winner of the 2019 Manulife Prize as a "trailblazing researcher who put exercise front and centre in cancer treatment."
 He was also the co-recipient of the Canadian Cancer Society's O.Harold Warwick Prize for his outstanding achievement in cancer control research.

+Courneya was appointed to the Order of Canada in June 2023, with the rank of Officer.